lizmat/raku-all-modules/jonathanstowe/Audio-Libshout/README.md

    * SHOUT_TEST_MOUNT - the mount point on the server to use.
 The default is '/shout_test'

-Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *panda* :
+Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *zef* :

     # From the source directory

-    panda install .
+    zef install .

     # Remote installation

-    panda install Audio::Libshout
+    zef install Audio::Libshout

-This should work equally well with *zef* but I haven't tested it.

 ## Support